dlchamp/Ping-to-Discord/README.md

 **Get the target member**
-*Discord development mode must be enabled* - [See here for instructions](https://www.howtogeek.com/714348/how-to-enable-or-disable-developer-mode-on-discord/)
 1. Right-click on the target member and click "Copy ID" from the bottom of the context menu
 2. In the config.json add "<@memberid>" where member ID is the copied ID.
 Should look like `<@173105961442082816>`